Emilio S. Liwanag: Retirement and personal life

 for eminently meritorious and valuable service to the Navy while Commander of the Service Force and Commander of the Naval Operating Force.

 He was cited for promoting the professional growth of the Navy, for being instrumental in the unrelenting law enforcement campaign around the archipelago and for successful implementation of the Republic of the Philippines–Indonesia border patrol agreement.

 He was married to Caridad Buenconsejo (May 25, 1911 - October 8, 1992).
 They have seven children—four sons and three daughters—and survived by two sons and three daughters.
+One of his sons was named after him, and though his grandson did not take his name, his great-grandson Emilio Jose Liwanag did.

 Liwanag died from liver failure (cirrhosis) on April 12, 1967, at the Victoriano Luna General Hospital.
 He is buried at the Libingan ng mga Bayani (Cemetery of Heroes) in Fort Bonifacio (Flat H, Row 10, Sec.
 12).